Preparing to relocate to Denmark

 The Expat Partner Programme (EPP) can help your partner with the transition to a new life and career in Denmark from the moment you get your job offer.

-The EPP provides support for accompanying partners of Aarhus Univeristy's international academic staff from postdoc level and above.
+The EPP provides support for accompanying partners of Aarhus University's international academic staff from postdoc level and above.

 Read more about the Expat Partner Programme